grisottom/ansible-docker-rh/README.md

   - installs and configure Postgres on ```one target host``` (ansible script),
   - installs and configure Jboss on ```target hosts``` (ansible script),

-The third command creates reverse proxy/load balancer for Jboss Admin Controller with names :
+The third command creates reverse proxy/load balancer for:
-  - 'console.localhost:8000/console'
+  -Jboss Admin Controller with name : 'console.localhost:8000/console' -Application cluster with name : 'app.localhost:8000'

 ## Troubleshoot